-• All artwork achieved through the use of pyrography, the art of wood-burning.
-Three designs are available, representing three classes of Roman society: Centurion, Citizen, and Senator.
-Each social class will have it's own definable artwork - Centurion will feature implements of war (shields, helms, and the very recognizable gladius sword); Citizen will feature examples of architecture and art (column scrollwork, pottery decorations, and building silhouettes); and Senator will feature aspects or personas of ancient Roman government (scrolls, busts of famous individuals, ornate lecterns, etc.) Additionally, a Greco-Roman styled border encompasses the playing tracks, and the Latin words "coepto" and "ultimo" ("begin" and "finish") are burned into the appropriate areas on the track.
+• All artwork is achieved through the use of pyrography, the art of wood-burning.
+Four designs are available, representing different classes of Roman society: Centurion, Citizen, Gladiator, and Senator.
+Each social class will have it's own definable artwork - Centurion will feature implements of war and of the Legions (shields, helms, vexillum, pilum, and the very recognizable gladius sword); Citizen will feature examples of architecture and art (column scrollwork, pottery decorations, musical instruments, and building silhouettes); Gladiator will feature details from the harsh life and death found in the arenas (galea/helms, kalkriese, parmula/shield, and the gladius graecus), and Senator will feature aspects or personas of ancient Roman government (scrolls, busts of famous individuals, ornate lecterns, etc.) Additionally, a Greco-Roman styled border encompasses the playing tracks, and the Latin words "coepio" and "exitus" ("begin", "attempt" and "finish", "go out") are burned into the appropriate areas on the track.
+Small wooden finials are attached into the bottom of the board as decorative feet, thus completing the thematic look and feel of the game.
 The board is finished with a natural, non-pigmented stain, and a satin lacquer is applied to protect the artwork and wood.

-• Playing pieces are included in the form of stack-able, wooden 'checker-type' pieces and handmade wooden dice for movement, both created from maple.
+• Playing pieces are included in the form of stack-able, wooden 'checker-type' pieces and three marbled dice for movement.
 A drawstring bag is supplied for storage of the pieces, and a rules pamphlet is also included.

 • The game is played by two players on a board of three tracks of twelve spaces each.
 All pieces start off the board.
 Players decide who goes first by lot or by agreement.